Shell and Slurm Practice

 The first script, energize.sh

 , will be a bash script that gets submitted as a job array in Slurm.
+It generates data for you.
 It will print the following information to a file named $SLURM_ARRAY_JOB_ID.$SLURM_ARRAY_TASK_ID.nrg

 : the $SLURM_ARRAY_TASK_ID